 Chalk paint has become a favorite decorative finish mainly due to the influence of one person: Annie Sloan.
 In 1990, Sloan developed the only product that legitimately can be called Chalk Paint.
 However, other paint companies such as Behr, Kilz, Valspar, and Rust-Oleum manufacture chalk-type paints with similar properties.
 Chalk paint dries to a very flat, chalky texture, though adding a beeswax coating will give it a lustrous, velvety feeling.

 Because chalk paint comes in mixed, liquid form, it only needs to be hand-stirred prior to use.
 Chalk paint can sometimes require little prep work in the form of sanding or cleaning.
-While chalk paint is often thought of as an antiquing finish, it can also be used to create a modern, smooth, streak-free texture by sanding down multiple layers with fine grit sandpaper.
+While chalk paint is often thought of as an antiquing finish, it can also be used to create a modern, smooth, streak-free texture by sanding down multiple layers with a fine-grit sandpaper.
 Chalk paint is completely odor-free, and most chalk paints will be completely dry to the touch within an hour or even less.

 Chalk paint's higher build can be an issue if you want to see and feel the underlying texture.
 If this is the case, thin out the chalk paint.
 While chalk paint does tend to come in attractive designer colors, it is usually not possible to order custom colors.
 If you wish to make your own custom color, you will need to mix one chalk paint with another chalk paint rather than mixing dry pigments.